aaronpachesa/fetchASeat/README.md

 It features URL Session, JSON decoding, local persistence of favorites, List, NavigationView, a DetailView, small and large photos, plus my first Easter Egg.

-It uses SwiftUI, is Cocoapod-free and was made in Brooklyn!
+It uses SwiftUI, is cocoapod-free and was made in Brooklyn!

 You've got to run it to believe it!